 In my opinion, business web applications have the most money in them.
 Mobile apps are our future, without any doubt, but monetizing standalone mobile apps at the one-off price of $2.99 is extremely hard — so they often exist for free to complement well-paying web apps.
 Website design also relates to UI/UX, but it’s not exactly product work, and is also highly competitive and generally underpaid.

 Roughly speaking, product design flows through these stages:

 Development is then followed by other implementation stages that lead to a live product.
 Then the cycle starts over with user research and testing.

 You should know the basics of each stage, but it’s very hard to be a true master of the entire process.
 You can safely pick any two adjacent stages (or even one) and focus your efforts on them.
 Think what you can do best and what correlates with your existing skills.
 For example, if you come from product management background, then user research and wireframing will be a good choice.
 If you’re great at visuals, then you might enjoy wireframing and visual design.

 Sidenote: I didn’t dedicate a separate stage to prototyping because it’s a slightly different dimension.
 A prototype means that your wireframes, high-fidelity layouts, or even live coded screens are linked together into a clickable model that simulates the product behavior.
-As you see, it requires very different skills depending on your team’s process.
+As you see, it could require different skills depending on your team’s process.

 There’s plenty of free learning material available out there!
 Companies producing design tools invest enormous resources into education, because it increases their ultimate customer base (also brand awareness and loyalty).